 John is regarded highly as a leading practitioner in dealing with residential development.
 The Planning magazine survey of the legal profession has particularly noted his expertise in housing and development plan work.
-Recent projects have taken him to Cambridgeshire, Dorset, Kent, Leicestershire, Norfolk, Somerset, Stockton-on-Tees, Surrey and within Greater London.
 He is currently acting on a variety of strategic schemes with attendant forward planning and development management implications.
-He regularly has to address affordable housing and viability issues and section 106 variations including in his role as a DCLG “broker”.
+He regularly has to address affordable housing and viability issues and section 106 variations.
 From working with several operators over many years, John has also gained particular expertise in the retirement sector in respect of sheltered housing, assisted living and care home developments.

-Over the last few years, John has acted for a variety of institutional and educational bodies, including English Heritage, Hertfordshire County Council, Hampshire Police Authority and St John’s College, Cambridge, as well as being involved with the promotion of several commercial developments, including, within the Green Belt, a major hotel extension, various leisure enterprises and a private burial ground.
-Building on his experience of complex heritage related projects, John has recently acted for various promoters/appellants seeking to convert listed former “super cinemas” to new uses including a multi- screen cinema/conference centre with enabling residential development and Class D1 uses.
+Over the last few years, John has acted for a variety of institutional and educational bodies, including English Heritage, Gresham’s School, Hasmonean Schools, Hampshire Police Authority and St John’s College, Cambridge, as well as being involved with the promotion of several commercial developments, including, within the Green Belt, a major hotel extension, various leisure enterprises, educational facilities and a private burial ground.
+Building on his experience of complex heritage related projects, John has acted for various promoters/appellants seeking to convert listed former “super cinemas” to new uses including a multi- screen cinema/conference centre with enabling residential development and Class D1 uses.
 He has also represented objectors to the conversion of a Grade I listed church (St. Marks, North Audley Street, Mayfair) to a health spa, to proposals for a new mosque adjacent to Sandhurst RMA, Camberley, Surrey, and to the “mega-mosque” proposal for Abbey Mills, Newham.

 John’s environmental work overlaps with his planning practice.
 He has particular expertise in Environmental Impact Assessment issues.
 In addition to the examples already given, his project involvement has also covered waste management and contaminated land issues.
 He also has particular experience with nature conservation issues involving European protected sites and species in addition to his authorship of that subject chapter on Oxford University Press’s Environmental Law.

 John has advised and acted for acquiring authorities and objectors, most notably for Gloucester City Council on the Blackfriars city centre redevelopment project.
-His recent public inquiry appearances include for Arcelor Mittal, the leading landowner objector to TFL’s East London Transit Barking Riverside CPO, for the objectors to No. 549 Lordship Lane, Southwark CPO, and, for PA Freight Services, the lead objectors at the A46 highway improvements supplementary orders public inquiry (Newark).
-He is recently acted for Caerphilly County Borough Council on the outstanding compensation aspects of the A469 Lower Rhymney Valley Relief Road.
+His other public inquiry appearances have included, for Arcelor Mittal, as the leading landowner objector to TFL’s East London Transit Barking Riverside CPO, for Pinemill as the lead landowner objector to the Waterside Regeneration Area CPO, Leicester, and, for PA Freight Services, the lead objector at the A46 highway improvements supplementary orders public inquiry (Newark).
+He also acted for Caerphilly County Borough Council on the outstanding compensation aspects of the A469 Lower Rhymney Valley Relief Road in the High Court.

 Chard, Somerset: Appeal inquiries into proposals for 450 houses, associated facilities and re-location of football ground.
-Acting for Council,
+Acted for South Somerset Council.

 Pinner Road, Northwood: Enforcement appeal inquiry into whether a mixed development of 64 flats and a supermarket should be demolished.
 Acted for the owners.